Self-Driving Cars Lawsuit

-These first few accidents raise the question of who exactly is at fault.
+These first self-driving car accidents raise the question of who exactly is at fault for a crash.
 Accidents involving the Tesla Model S are already more complex than typical car accidents, as both the driver and autopilot software have the ability to operate the vehicle.

 Completely autonomous cars—like those that Google is proposing—are a completely different matter, as car owners may be no more than passengers.